Gingerbread House Rentals

 - Nick’s Pizza: We offer a gluten-free pizza dough.
 Please ask Santa’s Helper to special order.
 Nick’s has no ingredients that contain eggs; however, the cheese does have dairy.
 Cross-contamination might be an issue if sensitive to this.
 No nuts.
 They sell milk here too.

 - Farmer’s Market: Here’s where yule find treats of the purest quality.
-Fresh fruits, freshly made fruit salads and drinks.
+Fresh fruits, fresh veggies, and beverages.

 - Doe-Nut Shop: Wonderful mini-doughnuts and drinks; there are egg, flour, and nut products here.